 Kabocha squash lends itself well to grain-free baking because it is so starchy.
 My recipes may require no flour at all when the squash is very starchy.

 As you may have noticed, I love using kabocha squash for eating and baking and this time of year they are plentiful and fun!
-Kabocha squash also lends itself well to grain-free cooking because it is so starchy.
-Many of my recipes require no flour at all when the squash is particularly starchy.

 In this recipe I used a little coconut flour, but if you get a very starchy squash you may be able to make the batter without it.
 I added some here because the squash I cooked was not as starchy as usual.